STEllAR-GROUP/hpx/libs/serialization/docs/index.rst

 This module provides serialization primitives and support for all built-in types as well as all C++ Standard Library collection and utility types.
-This list is extended by |hpx| vocabulary types with proper support for global reference counting. |hpx|'s mode of serialization is dervied from `Boost's serialization model
+This list is extended by |hpx| vocabulary types with proper support for global reference counting. |hpx|'s mode of serialization is derived from `Boost's serialization model
 <https://www.boost.org/doc/libs/1_72_0/libs/serialization/doc/index.html>`_
 and, as such, is mostly interface compatible with